Vitaee/MySeleniumExamples/README.md

 #time.sleep(3)

-thats All! you can order with just one click enjoy!
+thats All! you can order with just one click enjoy! and it is order button to confirm your order..